rsyslog/rsyslog/source/configuration/properties.rst

   The whole message object as JSON representation.
 Note that the JSON string will *not* include and LF and it will contain *all other message properties* specified here as respective JSON containers.
-It also inlcudes all message variables in the "$!" subtree (this may be null if none are present).
+It also includes all message variables in the "$!" subtree (this may be null if none are present).